OlgaJ1989/taste-of-poland/README.md

 Taste of Poland is a restaurant website designed to allow customers to make, edit and delete reservations.
 Users can also view the menu, gallery, and the venue's contact details.

-TO UPDATE: The website can be accessed [here](https://olgaj1989.github.io/sussex-walks/).
+The website can be accessed [here](https://taste-of-poland.herokuapp.com/).

 ![Mockup](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/mockup.PNG)